Updated: Sep 2

 It's all very Manichean.
 The protector of souls and the sun are working together to rid the world of darkness and evil.
 Imagine the dawn on which Antares goes below the horizon for the last time in a few months, and the sun rises...
 Sagittarius's arrow points directly at Antares, and Ophiuchus's left foot is just above it, as if about to stamp on it.

 The stars are at the root of so many stories and beliefs, and what the stars represent endures, against all odds, over hundreds of years.
 I think connecting a historical figure with a constellation is not only a way of understanding their power, perhaps as a rebirth of a heroic figure, be it spiritual or physical or military.
 It's also a way of keeping the story alive, a guarantee of longevity.
-Who knows, if we had a constellation for Spiderman, he might endure thousands of years, and he’d probably be shown in the same pose as whatever constellation he would be associated with is generally seen.
-At the moment, his longevity depends on Hollywood studios and Chinese toy factories.
+Who knows, if we had a constellation for Spiderman, he might endure thousands of years.
+At the moment, his longevity depends only on Hollywood studios and Chinese toy factories.

 The fact that the the same myths are to be found in only slightly altered form all around the world shows that they may well have common sources, from a common civilisation, or civilisations with common features because of trade and religion.
 What’s more, the constellation figures that we know can be used and re-used to fit different people and deities, for example, Ophiuchus can be both Saint Patrick and the Archangel Michael, or Arthur, etc. What this tells us is that deities or spiritual entities which fit within Ophiuchus conventions, such as the Archangel Michael and Saint Patrick, are linked to each other, and are linked to ideas of reincarnation, of souls journeying to and from Earth, of souls being weighed or judged, and of the link between the Milky Way, the sun, and daylight and darkness, and the fighters of evil, symbolised, or incarnated by the constellation Ophiuchus (or Sagittarius, or Hercules, or even Virgo).